German Ivy (Senecio mikanioides) Care Indoors and Common Problems

 Watering

-Make sure that the pot has a draiange hole to prevent the soil from getting soggy as it can lead to rotting and eventual death of the plant.
+Make sure that the pot has a draiange hole to prevent the soil from getting soggy as it can lead to rotting and death of the plant.

 Light Requirements